 We have elected and believe we are organized and have operated in a manner that qualifies us to be taxed as a REIT under the Code.
 A REIT generally will not be subject to federal income tax on taxable income that is distributed to stockholders.
 Furthermore, substantially all of our assets consist of qualified REIT real estate assets (of the type described in Code Section 856(c) (5)).
-We calculate that at least 75% of our assets were qualified REIT assets, as defined in the Code, for the quarter ended March 31, 2015 and the year ended December 31, 2014.
-We also calculate that our revenues qualified for the 75% REIT income test and for the 95% REIT income test for the quarters ended March 31, 2015 and for the year ended December 31, 2014.
+We calculate that at least 75% of our assets were qualified REIT assets, as defined in the Code, as of June 30, 2015 and December 31, 2014.
+We also calculate that our revenues qualified for the 75% REIT income test and for the 95% REIT income test for the quarters and six months ended June 30, 2015 and 2014.
 We also met all REIT requirements regarding the ownership of our common stock and the distribution of our REIT taxable income.
-Therefore, for the quarter ended March 31, 2015 and for the year ended December 31, 2014, we believe that we qualified as a REIT under the Code.
+Therefore, as of June 30, 2015 and December 31, 2014, we believe that we qualified as a REIT under the Code.